-As the day wore on Bloomberg were on hand with delicious lunch and refreshments, all served in the centre of the workspace itself.
+As the day wore on Bloomberg was on hand with delicious lunch and refreshments, all served in the centre of the workspace itself.
 After everyone was fed, a few of the Bloomberg took the attendees on a tour of the Bloomberg offices – from the giant fish tanks to the huge canteen.
 In the final two hours of each, everyone picked up the pace to complete their projects to the highest quality possible… and we were not disappointed!

 Each day wrapped up with fantastic presentations from the committed hackers.
-Those that competed for one day were in different categories – and prizes were reserved on the second day for the two-day hackers, who really were in a league of their own.
+Those who competed for one day were in different categories – and prizes were reserved on the second day for the two-day hackers, who were in a league of their own.
 The judging panel varied each day – featuring experts ranging from professors to financial analysts.
 They gave excellent feedback and made expert choices.
 While they considered their choices, a mammoth voting session took place for the people’s choice awards – and finally the winners were announced.
-Successful projects included a shopping list, and Easter-themed recipe app, and the fantastic Shake-A-Cat app that displayed the internet’s wonderful cats on demand.
+Successful projects included a shopping list, an Easter-themed recipe app, and the fantastic Shake-A-Cat app that displayed the internet’s wonderful cats on demand.

-Goodie bags were collected, thanks were given, and finally the event wrapped up – just in time to start again the next day!
+Goodie bags were collected, thanks were given, and finally, the event wrapped up – just in time to start again the next day!
 Everything was better, smoother, and more familiar on Tuesday – so great that we cannot wait for the next hack!

 HUGE thanks go to our judges, volunteers and the dedicated parents for coming along.
 We are also very grateful to Bloomberg for hosting and sponsoring the event – especially Rachel, Christine and Kenny for all their help in organising.
 The photos are up on Facebook and Flickr – check out our Instagram too!
-Our next hackathon in collaboration with the London Geekettes and sponsored by Winton Capital will take place on 19th & 20th July in Hammersmith.
+Our next hackathon in collaboration with the London Geekettes and sponsored by Winton Capital will take place on the 19th & 20th of July in Hammersmith.